Lunariz/Perimortem/readme.txt

 The Goal
 Perimortem was created during a 48 hour gamejam organised by DGDARC at the University of Utrecht.
-The theme of the gamejam was 'Time is running our before you know it' In a competition against 7 other teams, Perimortem came on top and was declared the winner of the gamejam!
+The theme of the gamejam was 'Time is over before you know it' In a competition against 7 other teams, Perimortem came on top and was declared the winner of the gamejam!

 The Team